Companies looking for a prime location to open facilities should consider AeroPark, the Shreveport Regional Airport Industrial Park.

 U.S. Customs Port of Entry

-Shreveport's U.S. Customs Port of Entry enables products from around the world to be shipped and cleared here much faster than at high-traffic coastal ports of entry.
+Shreveport Regional Airport's U.S. Customs and Border Protection Office enables products from around the world to be shipped and cleared here much faster than at high-traffic coastal ports of entry.
 In addition, businesses save money by eliminating wharfage fees as well as the transportation costs between entry ports and Shreveport Regional Airport.

 Air Navigational Facilities